 The Council will make the best use of its housing stock through refurbishment programmes and build new homes on appropriate development sites and through the regeneration programmes for people with a physical disability.
-The Council will also work in partnership with Derbyshire County Council and housing and care providers to help increase suitable accommodation to meet the districts housing and care needs.
+The Council will also work in partnership with Derbyshire County Council and housing and care providers to help increase suitable accommodation.